Johannisfelsen

 Description

 The Johannisfelsen near Usterling is a so-called tufa runnels.
-The name Johannisfelsen comes from John the Baptist, to whom a small chapel at the foot of the rock is also dedicated.
-It is also known as Wachsender Stein (Growing Stone) and Steinerne Rinne Usterling (tufa runnel Usterling).
+The name Johannisfelsen comes from John the Baptist, to whom a wayside shrine with a wooden figure at the foot of the rock is also dedicated.
+Above the rock there is the Johanniskapelle (St John's Chapel).
+It is also known as Wachsender Felsen, Wachsender Stein (Growing Stone) and Steinerne Rinne Usterling (tufa runnel Usterling).
 The limestone-rich water builds its own bed, thus creating a dam over time, on the crown of which the stream flows in its self-made runnel.
 At 35 m long, the Johannisfelsen is not very long, but at over 5 m high it is the highest tufa runnel in Germany.
+However, it is only 70 to 120 cm wide.
+It is sometimes referred to as the "largest" Steinerne Rinne, but what is meant is that it is the "highest" in Germany.
+And every year it gets two to three centimetres higher.

 In the church of Usterling, the filial and pilgrimage church of St. John, there is an altarpiece from 1520.
 It depicts the baptism of Christ by John the Baptist, the baptismal water coming from the tufa runnel.
 The painting was made in 1520 and is the first pictorial representation of the rock, clearly older than the first written mention in 1579.
 The depiction was probably the reason why the runnel was called Johannisfelsen.
 The water was said to have healing powers for eye diseases and Usterling was a place of pilgrimage for centuries.
 Whether the healing powers were the reason for the pilgrimage, or the place of pilgrimage was the reason why healing power was attributed to the spring, can no longer be said today.
 Even today, people in the area wash their eyes with the spring water on 24 June, St John's Day.
 This is a local peculiarity, as eye diseases are not among the patron saints customary "responsilities".